bridgecrew-perf6/DeployMicroservices-AWS-ECS/README.md

 Authentication has been implemented in Angular SSO using Azure.
 Authorization has been implemented using Azure AD Identity server

 Run the ECS-Microservices.yml in AWS cloudformation by providing proper parameters.
+This template refers some ParameterStore and SecretManager resources created already in AWS.
+Update the parameters based on requirement.
+To create ParameterStore and SecretManager, refer AWS-ParameterStore-CFT repository.

 This template will create following AWS resources
 1. IAM Roles
 2. ECS Task definition
 3. Container Security Group